About the university

 High quality of education

 Rankings regularly confirm the high quality of education at the HTW Berlin.
-Foreign languages and key qualifications such as presentation and lecture techniques are of great importance.
-The university's own Career Service also organises events to facilitate the transition into the professional career.
-Ideal conditions are provided for all those who would like to complete part of their studies abroad.
-The HTW Berlin maintains contacts with over 140 universities worldwide and has built up a dense network of cooperative relationships.
+Foreign languages and key qualifications, such as on presentation techniques, are of great importance.
+The university's Career Service also organises events to facilitate students' transition into a professional career.
+Ideal conditions are provided for those who would like to complete part of their studies abroad.
+The HTW Berlin maintains contact with over 140 universities worldwide and has built up a dense network of cooperative relationships.

 Research with practical relevance

 Research is a core task for the HTW Berlin and a key factor for success.
-Research activities connect the university with the professional sector, scientific networks as well as companies and at the same time guarantee high quality in studies and teaching.
+Research connects the university with the professional sector, scientific networks and companies.
+At the same time, it guarantees the high quality of studies and teaching.
 Researchers at the HTW Berlin contribute their ideas, expertise and contacts to more than 250 thematically wide-ranging third-party funded projects every year, which are usually carried out in cooperation with industrial partners.
 Many projects are specifically geared to the innovation needs of individual companies and branches or to local development opportunities.
-The HTW Berlin's expertise is particularly pronounced in the areas of “Industry of tomorrow”, “Digitalisation” and “Creative industries”.
+The HTW Berlin's expertise is particularly pronounced in the areas “Industry of tomorrow”, “Digitalisation” and “Creative industries”.

 Interdisciplinary research teams

 The agenda also includes topics for which various specialist skills are pooled.
-Only in interdisciplinary teams is it possible to develop holistic strategies, for example for the climate-friendly transformation of energy supply, better healthcare, challenges posed by an ageing society or the digitalization of culture and society.
+Only in interdisciplinary teams is it possible to develop holistic strategies, for example for the climate-friendly transformation of the energy supply, better healthcare, challenges posed by an ageing society or the digitalisation of culture and society.

 < Previous | Overview | Next >